CS2103AUG2016-W10-C1/addressbook-level4/docs/DeveloperGuide.md

 #### Importing the project into Eclipse
+You can import the project into Eclipse by following the steps below:

 0. Fork this repo, and clone the fork to your computer
 1. Open Eclipse (Note: Ensure you have installed the **e(fx)clipse** and **buildship** plugins as given